dominictarr/shadow-npm/readme.markdown

 ## How it Works

-shadow-npm works a lot like puting something at the front of your `$PATH` when searching for a module, look there first, and if you don't find it, check the next place in the chain.
+shadow-npm works a lot like putting something at the front of your `$PATH` when searching for a module, look there first, and if you don't find it, check the next place in the chain.

 shadow-npm does this for npm, by proxying all requests,